JTD420/Converter/README.md

 And that's it you are ready to Rock !

 * Please note this is for the default furniture only, all costums your on your own !

+Credits for the Confurter : Nitro Team https://discord.gg/yCXcMqrT